Monument of Liberty, Ruse

 The Monument of Liberty (Bulgarian: Паметник на свободата, Pametnik na svobodata) in Rousse, Bulgaria, was built at the beginning of the 20th century by the Italian sculptor Arnoldo Zocchi.
 As time went by, it gained significance as one of the city's symbols, and now forms a part of her coat of arms.

 Design

 The structure is a pyramidal one.
-The statue on top represents a female figure, who is holding a sword in her left hand, while pointing with her right hand to the direction from where the national liberators arrived.
+The statue on top represents a female figure, who is holding a sword in her left hand, while pointing with her right hand northwest in the direction of the free peoples of Europe, to which Bulgaria strived to belong following liberation and formal recognition in 1908.
 One of the two bronze lions at the base is tearing the yoke chains with his mouth, whilst the other defends the Shield of Freedom.
 There are reliefs of resistance scenes on the pedestal.
 Two cannons are placed at the rear.